mpatfield/homebridge-easy-mqtt/README.md

 You may define topics using a JSONPath dot notation to assist the parser in finding the right value within the message.
 See [JSONPaths](#jsonpaths) below for more details.

 - General Purpose
-  - `topicGetActive` - (Optional) Whether or not the accessory is connected/reachable
+  - `topicGetStatusActive` - (Optional) Whether or not the accessory is connected/reachable

+- Lightbulb
+  - `topicGetBrightness` - The current brightness as a percent
+  - `topicSetBrightness` - For setting the brightness
+  - `topicGetHue` - The lightbulb's current hue
+  - `topicSetHue` - For setting the lightbulb's current hue
+  - `topicGetColorTemperature` - The current color temperature of the lightbulb
+  - `topicSetColorTemperature` - For setting the color temperature of the lightbulb
+  - `topicGetSaturation` - The current saturation setting of the lightbulb
+  - `topicSetSaturation` - For setting the saturation setting of the lightbulb

 - LockMechanism
-  - `topicGetCurrent` - The current state of the lock, i.e. locked/unlocked
+  - `topicGetLockCurrentState` - The current state of the lock, i.e. locked/unlocked
-  - `topicGetTarget` - The target (i.e. desired) state of the lock
+  - `topicGetLockTargetState` - The target (i.e. desired) state of the lock
-  - `topicSetTarget` - For setting the target (i.e. desired) state of the lock
+  - `topicSetTargetState` - For setting the target (i.e. desired) state of the lock

 - Outlet
   - `topicGetOn` - The current state of the outlet, i.e. on/off
   - `topicSetOn` - For setting the state of the outlet
-  - `topicGetInUse` - Whether or not the outlet is currently being used
+  - `topicGetOutletInUse` - Whether or not the outlet is currently being used
-  - `topicSetInUse` - For setting whether the outlet is currently being used
+  - `topicSetOutletInUse` - For setting whether the outlet is currently being used

 - Switch
   - `topicGetOn` - The current state of the switch, i.e. on/off